Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Introduction

-O.~Chodosh, Y.~Shi, H.~Yu, and the first-named author have shown in \cite{CESH} that the leaves of the foliation \eqref{cmc foliation 2} are globally unique as isoperimetric surfaces provided $(M,g)$ has non-negative scalar curvature; see \cite{yu2020isoperimetry} for an alternative proof by H.~Yu.
-More precisely, they are the unique surfaces of least area for the volume they enclose. \\ The foliation \eqref{cmc foliation 2} leads to a notion of a geometric center of mass $C_{CMC}=(C_{CMC}^1,\,C_{CMC}^2,\,C_{CMC}^3)$ of $(M,g)$ with components given by
+O.~Chodosh, Y.~Shi, H.~Yu, and the first-named author have shown in \cite{CESH} that the leaves of the foliation \eqref{cmc foliation 2} are globally unique as isoperimetric surfaces provided that $n=3$ and $(M,g)$ has nonnegative scalar curvature; see \cite{yu2020isoperimetry} for an alternative proof by H.~Yu.
+More precisely, the leaves are the unique surfaces of least area for the amount of volume they enclose. \\ The foliation \eqref{cmc foliation 2} leads to a notion of a geometric center of mass $C_{CMC}=(C_{CMC}^1,\,C_{CMC}^2,\,C_{CMC}^3)$ of $(M,g)$ with components given by

 provided the limits on the right-hand side of \eqref{geometri com} exist for $\ell=1,\,2,\,3$.
-C.~Nerz has shown that this geometric center of mass agrees with the Hamiltonian center of mass of $(M,g)$ provided $g$ satisfies certain asymptotic symmetries. \begin{thm}[{\cite[Theorem 6.3]{Nerz}}] Suppose that $(M,g)$ is $C^3$-asymptotically flat with $m\neq 0$ and that $(M,g)$ satisfies the weak $C^2$-Regge-Teitelboim conditions \eqref{RT Nerz}.
-The limit in \eqref{center of mass} exists if and only if the limit in \eqref{geometri com} exists, in which case, $C=C_{CMC}$. \end{thm}
+C.~Nerz has shown in \cite{Nerz} that this geometric center of mass agrees with the Hamiltonian center of mass of $(M,g)$ provided $g$ satisfies additional asymptotic assumptions. \begin{thm}[{\cite[Theorem 6.3]{Nerz}}] Let $(M,g)$ be a connected complete Riemannian three-manifold that is $C^3$-asymptotically flat with mass $m\neq 0$.
+Suppose that $(M,g)$ satisfies the weak $C^2$-Regge-Teitelboim conditions \eqref{RT Nerz}.
+The limit in \eqref{center of mass} exists if and only if the limit in \eqref{geometri com} exists, in which case $C=C_{CMC}$. \end{thm}

-\begin{rema} If $(M,g)$ is $C^3$-asymptotically flat and satisfies the $C^2$-Regge-Teitelboim conditions, then the Hamiltonian center of mass \eqref{center of mass} of $(M,g)$ is well-defined; see {\cite[Theorem 2.2]{Huang2}}. \end{rema} We also mention the important previous results of L.-H.~Huang \cite{Huang,Huang2} and of J.~Corvino and H.~Wu \cite{CorwinoWu} on this problem.
+\begin{rema} Let $(M,g)$ be a connected complete Riemannian manifold of dimension $n\geq 3$ that is $C^2$-asymptotically flat with mass $m\neq 0$.
+If $(M,g)$ satisfies the $C^2$-Regge-Teitelboim conditions, then the Hamiltonian center of mass \eqref{center of mass} of $(M,g)$ is well-defined; see {\cite[Theorem 2.2]{Huang2}} and Proposition \ref{existence COM}. \end{rema} We also mention the important contributions of L.-H.~Huang \cite{Huang,Huang2} and of J.~Corvino and H.~Wu \cite{CorwinoWu} in this direction that precede \cite{Nerz}.

 We survey the methods used by L.-H.~Huang, S.~Ma, and C.~Nerz in Appendix \ref{other methods appendix}.